-They will probably give you a free 60-day trial of Ooma Premier (normally $9.99/mo = $119.99/yr svc).
+They will probably give you a free 60-day trial of Ooma Premier.
 Premier includes Caller ID, so once the trial is over, they say that you will lose Caller ID (but I didn't).
-It's been almost 3 years and I still have caller ID.
-If you don't want to pay for Ooma Premier, you must cancel it before the 60-day trial ends, otherwise they will automatically charge you $9.99/mo per the Terms of Service.
-If you decide to keep the Premier, they’ll transfer your existing phone number for free (a $39.99 value if you sign-up for Premier service for 1 year).
+It's been years and I still have caller ID.
+If you don't want to pay for Ooma Premier, you must cancel it before the 60-day trial ends, otherwise they will automatically charge you per the Terms of Service.
+If you decide to keep the Premier, they’ll transfer your existing phone number for free.
 Check their website if you wish to see all of the added features of Ooma Premier.

 It was very easy to hook-up and easy to register online.
 The dial-tone sounds slightly musical, so I didn't even know that it was a dial-tone at first.
-I've had it for 3 years now and it's GREAT!!
-I've had 2 outtages during the 3 years: once, when Ooma went down everywhere for several hours, and once when I had to reset my modem (they ran me through it on another phone).
+I've had it for many years now and it's GREAT!!
 Something else great about the Ooma Telo device is that it has a built-in answering machine, so if you hook a base unit to it (meaning a base unit for your 2 to 6 hands free phones) this means that you have 2 answering machines.
 So if you are on the phone talking to someone and you get an incoming 2nd call, Ooma's answering machine will take a message while you're still talking on your original call.
 Too cool!
 Or you can click over and talk to the incoming caller.